Graidaris/movie_crawler/README.md

 # my_first_crawler
-Crawler for collect data of movies from the site (www.imdb.com)
+Crawler for collect data of movies which will come out coming soon, from the site (www.imdb.com).

+Datas:
+  title - string
+  image - url
+  time - string
+  trailer - url
+  genre - list of string

+  Data from now to April 2020